ibm-mas/cli/docs/index.md

 - Python
 - Network access to the OpenShift cluster

-The best way to use the CLI is via the container image: `docker run -ti -v ~:/home/local quay.io/ibmmas/cli:1.0.0`.
+The best way to use the CLI is via the container image: `docker run -ti -v ~:/home/local quay.io/ibmmas/cli`.
+To ensure you have the latest version of the image run `docker pull quay.io/ibmmas/cli` first.

 The install is designed to work on any OCP cluster, but has been specifically tested in these environments: